Klingebeil/homepage/_posts/2019-12-09-lean-mean-publishing-machine.md

 Entsprechend haben die Köpfe hinter diesen Publikationen mehrere Hüte auf.
 Sie produzieren nicht nur Inhalte, sondern sind zudem Community, Sales und Marketing Manager in einem.
 Und damit [weit weg vom klassischen Selbstverständnis eines Journalisten oder einer Journalistin][7].
 (Hier als Zitat über Podcasts)

-> Today’s podcast hosts are not just on-air personae, but community managers, designers of incentives, spokespeople for subscription toothbrushes and business-to-business software.
+> Today‘s podcast hosts are not just on-air personae, but community managers, designers of incentives, spokespeople for subscription toothbrushes and business-to-business software.
 The worth of a podcast is no longer just its content, but rather the sum of the relations it produces — fan to host, fan to fan, fake friends eating ice cream on billboards together.

 {% include newsletter-embed.html %}